ruby-cute/ruby-cute/examples/g5k-tutorial.md

     $ version: 3.0
     $ EOF

-Then, create a pair of SSH keys.
-This will be used for the first experiment.

-    $ ssh-keygen -b 1024 -N "" -t rsa -f ~/my_ssh_jobkey

-Let's create a directory for our experiments.

-    $ mkdir ruby-cute-tutorial

 ## Getting acquainted with the pry console

 After instaling `ruby-cute` and `pry` gems you can lunch a pry console with **ruby-cute** loaded by typing:

-    $ cd ruby-cute-tutorial/
     $ cute

 Which will open a `pry` console: